ycl-the-lyc/ubc-study-notes/cpen-281/cpen-281.typ

   In addition, Hartaj has extensive experience as a communications specialist and a print and e-services manager mainly with the Ministry of Health.
 Her experience includes technical communication, professional writing, print and e-services, and management.
 ]

+= Style and Correspondence

+#definition[Correspondence][
+  Communication by exchanging letters, emails or other messages.
+]

+#example[Style][
+  Personal or impersonal.

+  "I would like you to..." v.s.
+"All students are to..."
+]
+#example[Tone][
+  Confident, polite, friendly, or discouraging.

+  The car is "low cost..." v.s. "cheap..."
+]

+== Emails
+Emails are mostly used in workspace, backed up in the service provider's or company's server.
+That means emails are very likely monitored, and hence we should use emails professionally.

+== Email Guidlines
+To write concise emails,
+- use simple sentence structure, reduce the use of complex or composite structure;
+- use technical terms wherever possible in place of long phrases;
+- be not persuasive when unnecessary to reduce repetition.

+To format emails,
+- for plain text email, hit the "convert all to plain text" button;
+- use a vertical ruler to break lines too long;
+- ensure all users' email client support fonts and formats used;
+- use email templates.

+To manage emails,
+- use an email service and clients with encryption like GPG;
+- include tracking number or ticket ID in subject line;
+- set send delay to greater than 30s to be able to recover accidentally sent emails.